The QATSPY Golfer’s Sports Page: Golf Swing Tips

 Yogi Berra also had a Yogi-isms concerning muscle memory- How can you think and hit at the same time?
 The answer is, you can’t.
 The golfer has to develop muscle memory.

 The color codes give me more mental control over each golf shot than trying to execute a chip or pitch shot alone without using color codes.
 Sports psychologists refer to this process as Sports Mental Imagery.
 This mental coach technique allows the golfer to treat each shot as an individual shot, because of the color code system used and applied.
-Color engages the golfer’s subconscious mind, the mental coach, that is responsible for actually making the golf shot.
+Color engages the golfer’s subconscious mind, the mental coach, is actually responsible for actually making the golf shot.
 Here’s how the color code works in my golf swing coach App:

 Red– Pitch shot, a shot the golfer wants to make that stops the ball on the green on impact, or even causes the ball to back up.